Macrometacorp/docs/docs/graphs/graph-queries/traversal-queries/traversal-examples.md

 #### Filter by Edge Label

-In this named graph query, the filter is applied to the edge label `right foo`.
+In this named graph query, the filter is applied to the label attribute of the start vertex of each edge.

 ```sql
 FOR v, e, p IN 1..3 OUTBOUND 'circles/A' GRAPH 'traversalGraph'